Introduction to Maya Render Settings

-- It gives effect of movement by blurring objects in the scene.
+- It gives the effect of movement by blurring objects in the scene.
 Motion blur attributes and stutter angle is used to determine how much blur is applied.

-- Motion blur type can be 2D in which blur is a post-process done after rendering the image based on motion vector or 3D which is done in real time but it takes longer to render than 2D.
+- Motion blur type can be 2D in which blur is a post-process done after rendering the image based on motion vector or 3D, which is done in real-time but it takes longer to render than 2D.

-- In post processing you can apply environment fog.
-In camera ignore film gate is selected by default.
+- In post-processing, you can apply environment fog.
+In-camera ignore film gate is selected by default.

 Memory and Performance Options

 This option makes the scene render faster by optimizing it.

 - Tessellation – It controls how Tessellation information is handled for surfaces.